kevin00830/twitter-rest-api/README.md

     ```python manage.py runserver```

-#### Installation for live application (run on the heroku)
+#### Installation for live application (run on the Digital Ocean)

-In the version 3.0, BoHT application will run on the heroku development stage, and go to move the final version on the living server.
+In the version 2.0, BoHT application will run on the Ubuntu Server of Digital Ocean, and go to move the final version on the living server.